This bulletin was updated on April 21, 2026.

 Next Steps

-Much of the repowered facilities stream for the LT2(e-2) and (c-2) is still in the design phase.
-We expect further developments concerning the above and other aspects as stakeholder engagement continues and before the final LT2(e-2) and (c-2) launch later this year.
+Much of the repowered facilities stream for the LT2(e-2) and (c-2) is still in the design phase, including the scope and definition of repowering and potential early in-service incentives.
+We expect further developments as stakeholder engagement continues and before the final LT2(e-2) and (c-2) launch later this year.

 Our team is closely monitoring developments related to the LT2(e-2) and (c-2) and will provide updates when more details are available.